 More than 220 different agricultural commodities are commercially produced in Oregon.
 This diversity of production presents both opportunity and challenge for growers.
-Finding equipment suppliers, crop protection materials, and markets for niche crops can be difficult, but the diversity of production broadens grower options and balances overall farm income.
+Finding equipment suppliers, crop protection materials, processing and distribution networks, and markets for niche crops can be difficult, but the diversity of production broadens grower options and balances overall farm income.